nightmarlin/nightmarlin/README.md

 ## Aloha 💙

-I'm Lewis (He/Him), a combination Jr. Backend Developer, Software Engineering student and cycling enthusiast.
+I'm Lewis (He/Him), a combination Backend Developer, Software Engineering student and cycling enthusiast.
 I currently work at [WalkUp](https://walkup.co/), creating a queue-free dining experience through the power of Go and TypeScript!
-I'm also in my second year at [Lancaster University](https://www.lancaster.ac.uk/), learning new skills and trying very hard not to get mad at C/Java (and failing).
+I'm also in my third year at [Lancaster University](https://www.lancaster.ac.uk/), learning new skills and trying very hard not to get mad at C/Java (and failing).